-- Students will study 3 A Levels, BTEC level 3 or a combination of BTEC's and A Levels, totaling 15 hours of taught lessons per week. - A further 5 hours of timetabled study provision will be allocated. - 2 periods of enrichment will be timetabled on a Wednesday afternoon.
+- Students will study 3 A Levels/or BTEC level 3/or a combination of BTEC and A Level totalling 15 hours taught lessons per week. - A further 8 hours of timetabled study provision will be allocated. - 2 periods of enrichment will be timetabled on a Wednesday afternoon.

-WHAT IS THE KEY STAGE 5 PRIORY BACCALAUREATE?
+WHAT IS THE PRIORY AWARD (FORMERLY KEY STAGE 5 PRIORY AWARD)

-Three parts: gaining three Level 3 qualifications.
+• Three parts: Gaining three Level 3 qualifications.
 Completing 120 hours of enrichment activities, and completing a short project that will be presented to your form.

-This will be endorsed by Lincolnshire employers and higher education institutions.
+This is endorsed by Lincolnshire employers and higher education institutions.
 It makes you part of the Ruskin community rather than just an individual student.